NetCandy/famligram/course-structure.md

    1. Consider providing a set of icons so users don't need to use font-awesome etc.
 3. The choice of API between front and back-end may be too complex for new developers.
 We should suggest using Blade + Vue enhancements as the baseline.
 People can go SPA if they wish.
 4. Layout can be quite complex.
 Is tailwind acceptable or does it need to be pure CSS?
+5. Should onramp users stick to hand-cranked code vs packages to demonstrate understanding?

 ## Course Structure